Logo of the website

 You should not forget to get information about the security of a service.
 There are a few things we can look at to check the security.

 First, it is always better if they deposit your assets in another legal entity.
-Generally, Robo-Advisors deposit your asset in a custodian entity or custody bank.
+Generally, Robo-advisors deposit your asset in a custodian entity or custody bank.
 This makes your assets safer since if the service closes down, you can still get back your assets (minus your cash sometimes) from the custodian entity.

 And ideally, the Robo-advisor should deposit your assets in your name.
 It should always be the case.
 I would be very wary if this were not the case.